Overview

 - Avoiding conflict is not cooperation.
 When someone is expressing themselves, we try to understand their point.
 We sit with our own discomfort and do not take it personally.
 We understand that discomfort is the root of growth and learning.

 - We work to combat our biases by being mindful in how we act, interpret the actions of others, form conclusions, and make decisions.
-Bias is prejudice or unsupported judgements in favor of or against one thing, person, or group compared with another in a way that’s usually considered unfair.
+Bias is prejudice or unsupported judgments in favor of or against one thing, person, or group compared with another in a way that’s usually considered unfair.
 To reduce the impact of our biases, we focus on listening to each other, observing our own behaviors as well as those of others, and asking questions of ourselves and others to make considered and deliberate decisions.